joelwetzel/Hubitat-Dimmer-Minimums/README.md

 This is to prevent the situation where the switch turns on at 1% but the lights don't actually come on, confusing the user.

+## Installation

+The best way to install this code is by using [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager).

+However, it can also be installed manually.